Wireless Emergency Alerts

 When emergencies strike, public safety officials use timely and reliable systems to alert you.
 This page describes different warning alerts you can get and how to get them.

 Wireless Emergency Alerts (WEAs) are short emergency alerts authorities can send to any WEA-enabled mobile device in a locally targeted area.
 Alerting Authorities who are authorized to send WEAs include state, local, tribal, and territorial public safety officials, the National Weather Service, the National Center for Missing and Exploited Children and the President of the United States.

-- The WEA notification is designed to get your attention and notify you with a unique sound and vibration.
+- WEAs look like text messages but are designed to get your attention with a unique sound and vibration repeated twice.

 Emergency Alert System (EAS)

 The Emergency Alert System (EAS) is a national public warning system that allows the president to address the nation within 10 minutes during a national emergency.
 Other authorized federal, state, local, tribal and territorial alerting authorities may also use the system to deliver important emergency information such as weather information, imminent threats, AMBER alerts and local incident information targeted to specific areas.